Park Address: 525 W Madison St, Ann Arbor MI 48103

 The park's namesake, Ernst M. Wurster, was a prominent figure in Ann Arbor in the early 1900s.
 He was born on September 21, 1873 and lived in the city his entire life.

 Wurster was elected to the board of supervisors as a member of Ward 1 in 1913 and again in 1914.
 In 1915, he was elected as the president of City Council and became the acting mayor after the death of the Mayor C.A.
-Sauer in 1915.
-He was officially elected as mayor in 1917 and reelected in 1919.
+Sauer.
+He was elected as mayor in 1917 and reelected in 1919.
 Wurster was elected as sheriff in 1926 and spent two years in this role.
 He was appointed to his last public office, city treasurer, by then mayor W. Staebler.